joaoanes/devops-workshop-pub/slides/day2/3compose.md

 ````

 ---
-transition: view-transition
+layout: center
 mdc: true
 ---

-5. **Stop the Services:** {.inline-block.view-transition-fin}
+# Step 5.
+Stop the services AND volumes {.inline-block.view-transition-fin}
-   - Once verified, stop the services:

 ````md magic-move
 ```bash
-docker-compose down
+docker-compose down --volumes
 ```

 ```bash
-docker-compose down
+docker-compose down --volumes
 [+] Running 3/2
  ✔ Container regret-board-app-1  Removed
  ✔ Container regret-board-db-1   Removed
+ ✔ Volume regret-board_pgdata    Removed
  ✔ Network regret-board_default  Removed

 ```
 ````
 - This frees up resources.
-Since our database is saved on your disk, it'll persist data - otherwise it'd be removed, and you'd start from scratch.
+Since our database is saved on your disk as a volume, if we don't use the --volumes flag, it'll persist through compose up and compose down.
+You usually don't want to do this, volumes are important.

----